Uko1995/low_level_program/0x0F-function_pointers/README.md

 function that executes a function given as a parameter on each element of an array 2-int_index.c
 Write a function that searches for an integer.
+3-main.c
+Write a program that performs simple operations